matthew-brett/code-u-future/debate/only_specialists_should_code.md

   years](https://www.norvig.com/21-days.html).
 * Specialists know lots of tricks to write better code, that we don't have time to learn.
-* No one we are working with codes, so why learn?
+* No one that we are working with codes, so why learn?

 # GUIs are totally fine